GRAINS-Wheat at two-week low on USDA crop report; soybeans down

 By Naveen Thukral

-SINGAPORE, Nov 30 (Reuters) - Chicago wheat lost more ground on Tuesday, after dropping to a two-week low earlier in the session following a U.S. report that showed the condition of the winter crop was better than expected, easing concerns over world supplies.
+SINGAPORE, Nov 30 (Reuters) - Chicago wheat slid to a two-week low on Tuesday after a U.S. report showed the condition of the winter crop was better than expected and eased concerns over world supplies.

 For the month, wheat and corn are set to end November on a positive note, while soybeans are down.